 - Sandy soil – if this is your soil texture, you will notice sandy particles sinking and forming a layer on the bottom of the jar.
 The water will also appear fairly clear.
 Sandy soils drain quickly but do not hold nutrients well.

 - Clay soil – when your water remains cloudy with only a thin layer of dirt particles on the bottom, then you have clay-like soil.
 The water stays murky because it takes longer for the clay particles to settle.
 Silty soils may also mimic this result.
-Clay soil do not drain well and may cause problems with soggy plant roots and other nutrient issues.
+Clay soil does not drain well and may cause problems with soggy plant roots and other nutrient issues.

 - Peaty soil – if you have a lot of debris floating on the surface with a small amount of sediment on the bottom, then your soil may be peat-like.
 This also results in somewhat cloudy water, though not as murky as with clay soil.
 This soil is very organic but isn’t nutrient rich and is prone to water logging, though adding amendments can make it suitable for plant growing.
 Additionally, peat soil is acidic.